saintbarber/saintbarber.github.io/_posts/2021-04-21-CCSC-2021---Synchronous-Chess.md

 ![](images/Pasted%20image%2020210421203024.png)

 Http request smuggling sounds perfect for this challenge, in simple terms if the web app is prone to http request smuggling i could send a request like the below screenshot.
-By abusing the `Content-Length` or `Transfer-Encoding` header the front-end and backend do not aggree on which one to use, as a result the back-end views the smuggled request as a seperate one, this request get stored in the web cache and the next request another user makes will get the response of the smuggled request.
+By abusing the `Content-Length` or `Transfer-Encoding` header, the front-end and backend do not aggree on which one to use, as a result the back-end views the smuggled request as a seperate one, this request get stored in the web cache and the next request another user makes will get the response of the smuggled request.

 ![](images/Pasted%20image%2020210421204219.png)